-Since the emergence of Bitcoin in 2009, thousands of projects to develop virtual currencies have been born.
+Since the emergence of Bitcoin, thousands of projects to develop virtual currencies have been born.
 While many of them have failed in the attempt, others have been consolidating and growing steadily.

 What now?
 Which cryptocurrencies have the greatest potential in the future, and in the next 5 years?